bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.5.4 - 2018/06/30 =
+* Tweak - Add the refund coupon code in customers' booking list
+* Fix - Inconsistency between cart items and bookings when the same event is booked twice from different products / variations
+* Fix - Couldn't save some Login / Registration field options
+* Fix - On/off checkboxes may not be saved on position off after closing the dialog once
+* Fix - Bookings numbers were not refreshed after form submission
+* Fix - Tooltip not working after rescheduling a booking in the backend
+* Fix - Booking list pagination didn't keep filters while jumping to a specific page
+* Fix - Booking filter values of "calendars" and "activities" didn't appear as selected when they are
+* Fix - Order item meta may not be updated while updating booking status, refunding and rescheduling
+* Fix - Make sure booking or booking order item exists before anything to avoid PHP errors
+* Fix - PHP warning: Unknown is_new_order offset while sending a notification after a booking status changed
+* Dev - Add the form_id to booking data to know from which form the booking was made
+* Dev - Add filters for the booking list: in__booking_id and in__booking_group_id

 = 1.5.3 - 2018/05/30 =
 * Tweak - User selectbox list has now a fixed size
 * Fix - "The field "Password" is required." error appears even with "Generate password" option on